embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 # Acknowledgement
+- General overview of thanks for affordance of neurodivergent persons
+- More specificly that this is not common.
+- I want to contribute to the voice of people in applied cybernetics and this academis discourse and humanitarian engineering problems.
+- Thanks specifically to convenors and gabby
+- dot points of each professor and how they helped
+- dot points of each student and how they helped.
+- mum and dad
+- barnabas

 The kindness and encouragement that I have felt in the School of Cybernetics, while learning to navigating an academic system that does not afford Autism, has meant a great deal to me.

 I would like to thank my Professors Safiya, Ash and Gabby in particular, for their open-mindedness and patience.